Could “learned” non-use after spinal cord injury be unlearned?

 Note that this is NOT a variation of CIMT because there is no constraint of the “good” limb.
 The CIMT outcomes inspired the attempts at using PhotoMed’s therapy by showing that improvements might be possible.

 In PhotoMed’s development studies, several volunteers with limited movements improved beyond any reasonable expectation.
 The renewed abilities remained a mystery until our team learned about Taub’s findings.
 In two cases, teenagers with C5-C6 spinal cord injuries (SCI) responded to the therapy (in 2007) with a sequence of improvements.
 They followed a similar trajectory of improving bowel, bladder, and activities of daily life routines.
 Within 6 months, both were back in rehab training.
 In one year and 30 visits, both were beginning to use manual wheel chairs.
 PhotoMed’s team focused on pain.
 Their functional improvements were interesting but were not the focus of development of a pain-relieving therapy.
 Under-appreciated at the time was that the therapy relieved neuropathic pain in one person that returned after therapy ended.
 PhotoMed’s direct costs for each was about $10k.

 What is going on here?

 The concept of quantum biology was not yet on our event horizon.
 The outcomes were not supported by conventional explanations.
 The experts reported their unease with the findings because they were not explainable within their medical specialty.
+The responses were too fast and frequently too complete to compute using the it’s forever notions about chronic pain.
 They then directed us to other specialists…

 A chance conversation with a quantum physicist got us to look in a totally unexpected direction.
 He shrugged his shoulders and said, that’s so easy, that’s quantum physics in action.